openstack/ironic/doc/source/admin/troubleshooting.rst

    maintenance mode and not already used by an existing instance.
    Check with the following command::

-       ironic node-list --provision-state available --maintenance false --associated false
+       openstack baremetal node list --provision-state available --no-maintenance --unassociated

-   If this command does not show enough nodes, use generic ``ironic node-list`` to check other nodes.
+   If this command does not show enough nodes, use generic ``openstack baremetal node list`` to check other nodes.
 For example, nodes in ``manageable`` state should be made available::

-       ironic node-set-provision-state <IRONIC NODE> provide
+       openstack baremetal node provide <IRONIC NODE>

    The Bare metal service automatically puts a node in maintenance mode if there are issues with accessing its management interface.
 Check the power credentials (e.g. ``ipmi_address``, ``ipmi_username`` and ``ipmi_password``) and then move the node out of maintenance mode::

-       ironic node-set-maintenance <IRONIC NODE> off
+       openstack baremetal node maintenance unset <IRONIC NODE>

-   The ``node-validate`` command can be used to verify that all required fields are present.
+   The ``node validate`` command can be used to verify that all required fields are present.
 The following command should not return anything::

-       ironic node-validate baremetal-0 | grep -E '(power|management)\W*False'
+       openstack baremetal node validate <IRONIC NODE> | grep -E '(power|management)\W*False'

    Maintenance mode will be also set on a node if automated cleaning has failed for it previously.